Compassionate hospice care for any age

 Where is Hospice provided?

-Our comprehensive approach to hospice offers in-home care to residents in eight counties throughout mid-Michigan, as well as an inpatient residence located in Lansing at Hospice House of Mid-Michigan on the Sparrow Hospital St. Lawrence Campus.
+Our comprehensive approach to hospice offers in-home care to residents in eight counties throughout mid-Michigan, as well as an inpatient residence located in Lansing at Hospice House of Mid-Michigan at E.W.
+Sparrow Hospital St. Lawrence.

 We also provide care in many nursing homes and assisted living facilities throughout the Mid-Michigan area.
 We recognize that family members also need care during these difficult times and we strive to offer them the help they need as well.